Skip to content

 The project is packaged with a light development environment based on Docker to help with the local development of the project and to run tests within GitHub Actions.

-The project is following Network to Code software development guidelines and are leveraging the following:
+The project is following Network to Code software development guidelines and is leveraging the following:

 There are a number of things that are required in order to have a successful PR.